Durrington-on-Sea railway station

 Durrington-on-Sea railway station is in Goring, a suburb of Worthing in the county of West Sussex.
 It is 12 mi 13 chain down the line from Brighton.
 The station is operated by Southern.

-Durrington-on-Sea railway station lies about 1.3 mi south of the Worthing suburb of Durrington and is situated close to the headquarters of West Sussex Primary Care NHS Trust and a large HM Revenue and Customs office.
+Durrington-on-Sea railway station lies about 1.3 mi south of the Worthing suburb of Durrington.

 It was designed in the Modernist style by the architect to the Southern Railway, James Robb Scott and opened on 4 July 1937.
 The architecture and design of station has drawn criticism from a local newspaper as the "grimmest stop in the South".
 Owners (Network Rail) and operator (Southern), refute claims of problems and cite lack of central government funding to rebuild stations.
 Facilities at the station are limited and there are no toilets.
 There is a waiting room on platform 1, which opened in 2022.

 Accessibility

 There is step free access available from the street outside the main entrance to platform 1 (for services to London and Brighton) is available via the side gate.
 There is a footbridge with steps to platform 2 (services to Littlehampton and Portsmouth).
 Entrance to the ticket office is by steps from the street, although step-free access is possible via platform 1.
 In September 2008, the rear entrance direct to platform 2 was adapted for step free access.